bjoernalbers/tomi/README.md

 ## Features

-tomi performs the following steps for the current user executing the command:
+tomi performs the following steps for the current user:

-1. Download the latest tomedo.app from the tomedo server
+1. Download tomedo.app from tomedo server and install into `$HOME/Applications`
-2. Install it into `$HOME/Applications`
-3. Configure the app to connect to the tomedo server
+2. Configure tomedo.app to connect to tomedo server
-4. Add tomedo.app to the Dock
+3. Add tomedo.app to Dock

-However, tomi does nothing at all if `$HOME/Applications/tomedo.app` already exists.
+Updates are handled by tomedo itself, so tomi does nothing at all if `$HOME/Applications/tomedo.app` already exists.
-Updates are handled by tomedo itself.

 ## Installation